zhibailin/MasteringEnglish/10-Play_Long-Term_Games_With_Long-Term_People.md

 If you look at [[prisoner’s dilemma type games]], __a solution to__ prisoner’s dilemma is [[tit for tat]], which is I’m just going do to you what you did last time to me with some forgiveness in case there was a mistake made.
 But that only works in an iterated prisoner’s dilemma, in another words if we play a game [[multiple times]].

+So, if you’re __in a situation__, like for example you’re in [[Silicon Valley]], where people are doing business with each other, and they know each other, they trust each other.
+Then they do right by each other because they know __this person will be around for the next game__.